 CANADA POST KEROSENE STAMPS

-More than a decade earlier, in 1988, Canada Post featured Gesner’s invention on a 37-cent stamp (SC #1206) also printed by Ashton-Potter Ltd.—this time on Slater paper.
+More than a decade earlier, in 1988, Canada Post featured Gesner’s invention on a 37-cent stamp (SC #1206) also printed by Ashton-Potter—this time on Slater paper.
 Designed by Roger Hill, the stamp depicts a kerosene lamp laid over a blueprint design.

-Even earlier, in 1958, Canada Post honoured the 100th anniversary of the Canadian oil industry with a five-cent stamp (SC #381).
-Designed by Alan Pollock and with picture- and letter-engraving by Donald Mitchell, the stamp depicts a stylized portion of an oil refinery printed in red within a drop of oil.
-To its left is another drop, enclosing a kerosene lamp popular during the previous century.
+Even earlier, in 1958, Canada’s Post Office Department (as it was known before 1981) honoured the 100th anniversary of the Canadian oil industry with a five-cent stamp (SC #381).
+Designed by Alan Pollock (and with picture and letter engraving by Donald Mitchell), the stamp depicts a stylized portion of an oil refinery printed in red within a drop of oil.
+To its left is another drop enclosing a kerosene lamp that was popular during the previous century.

 Two years after Gesner’s discovery, Hamilton businessman James Miller Williams brought North America’s first commercially successful oil well into production after seeing oil on the surface of a swamp near Oil Springs, about 30 kilometres southeast of Sarnia, Ont.
 These discoveries became the basis for the modern international petroleum industry.

 Gesner died in Nova Scotia in April 1864.
 He was 66.